Anatomical terms of muscle: Antagonistic pairs

 Antagonist and agonist muscles often occur in pairs, called antagonistic pairs.
 As one muscle contracts, the other relaxes.
 An example of an antagonistic pair is the biceps and triceps; to contract, the triceps relaxes while the biceps contracts to lift the arm.
 "Reverse motions" need antagonistic pairs located in opposite sides of a joint or bone, including abductor-adductor pairs and flexor-extensor pairs.
 These consist of an extensor muscle, which "opens" the joint (by increasing the angle between the two bones) and a flexor muscle, which does the opposite by decreasing the angle between two bones.

-However, muscles don't always work this way; sometimes agonists and antagonists contract at the same time to produce force, as per Lombard's paradox.
+However, muscles do not always work this way; sometimes agonists and antagonists contract at the same time to produce force, as per Lombard's paradox.
 Also, sometimes during a joint action controlled by an agonist muscle, the antagonist will be slightly activated, naturally.
 This occurs normally and is not considered to be a problem unless it is excessive or uncontrolled and disturbs the control of the joint action.
 This is called agonist/antagonist co-activation and serves to mechanically stiffen the joint.

 Not all muscles are paired in this way.
 An example of an exception is the deltoid.